ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 As defined in {{I-D.ietf-ace-oauth-authz}}, the Client requests from the AS an authorization to join the group through the KDC (see {{ssec-authorization-request}}).
 If the request is approved and authorization is granted, the AS provides the Client with a proof-of-possession access token and parameters to securely communicate with the KDC (see {{ssec-authorization-response}}).

 Communications between the Client and the AS MUST be secured, as defined by the transport profile of ACE used.
-The Content-Format used in the messages is the one specified by the used transport profile of ACE (e.g. application/ace+cbor for the first two messages and application/cwt for the third message, depending on the format of the access token).
+The Content-Format used in the message is the one indicated by the used transport profile of ACE.
+For example, this can be application/ace+cbor for the first two messages and application/cwt for the third message, which are defined in the ACE framework.
 The transport profile of ACE also defines a number of details such as the communication and security protocols used with the KDC (see Appendix C of {{I-D.ietf-ace-oauth-authz}}).

 {{fig-group-member-registration}} gives an overview of the exchange described above.